export JAVA_HOME=/Library/Java/Home

 IntelliJ IDEA is a widely used IDE for Grails development.
 It offers comprehensive support for Groovy and Grails, including features like code-completion, intelligent code analysis, and seamless integration with Grails artefacts.

 IntelliJ IDEA also provides powerful database tools that work with Grails' GORM (Grails Object Relational Mapping) seamlessly.
-It offers both a Community (free) and Ultimate (paid) edition, with the latter offering more advanced Grails support, including an embedded version of the Grails Forge, and view resolution for both GSPs and JSON views.
+It offers both a Community (free) and Ultimate (paid) edition, with the latter offering more advanced Grails support via the regularly updated Grails Plugin, including an embedded version of the Grails Forge, and view resolution for both GSPs and JSON views.

 2. Visual Studio Code (VS Code)